ethicalhacker7192/Cattack/README.md

 # Cattack
-A educational LFI exploit tool that only works on very old apache2 versions.
+A educational LFI exploit tool that only works on older apache2 versions.

 This script is the digital equivalent of a fireworks display in a library.
 It is not meant to be stealthy, subtle, or remotely covert.
 It's as conspicuous as